jackyzha0/jackyzha0.github.io/content/posts/play.md

 **S**: I guess there is no harm to dreaming a little.
 I'm curious what this future of yours could look like.

 **G**: Wonderful.
-Let us imagine an utopic future where all work has been automated by machines activated purely by thinking about it, requiring no labour to maintain its running cogs or to provide its goods and services to society.
+Let us imagine an utopic future where all work has been automated by machines activated purely through thought, requiring no labour to maintain its running cogs or to provide its goods and services to society.
 This is a utopia of abundance.
 Anything you could wish for, you can have: food, luxury, knowledge, happiness.
 In this utopia, one does not need to work to sustain themselves.
 I argue that there is no work to be done here.
 In fact, the only *rational* activity is to play.

 **S**: Forgive my interruption, but how do you define 'play' here?
 Isn't it at odds with your definition of 'work'?